vatsaaa/mcpoax/mcpoax.md

 #### Expected Operational Impact Areas

 The architectural complexity of maintaining parallel MCP and OpenAPI systems creates predictable operational challenges that organizations should evaluate when choosing integration approaches.
-While comprehensive industry studies remain limited due to MCP's recent emergence, the fundamental principles of system complexity suggest several key impact areas:
+While comprehensive industry studies remain limited due to the recent emergence of MCP, the fundamental principles of system complexity suggest several key impact areas:

 **Developer Onboarding Time**: Organizations can expect extended time requirements for new developers to become proficient when they must master both API paradigms.
 The cognitive overhead of learning both OpenAPI and MCP patterns, their respective toolchains, and the organizational decisions about when to use each approach naturally extends onboarding duration compared to focusing expertise on enhanced OpenAPI specifications.